Glass jar of Epsom salt crystals with a wooden scoop and rolled towel beside a warm bath

 Epsom salt (magnesium sulphate) baths are a low-risk complementary treatment for muscle pain, joint stiffness, and post-exercise recovery.
 A University of Birmingham study found that bathing in Epsom salt for 12 minutes daily raised blood magnesium levels — and with virtually no side effects, physiotherapists commonly recommend 2–3 baths per week alongside professional treatment.

-Epsom salt is a naturally occurring mineral compound called magnesium sulphate (MgSO₄).
-It was first discovered in the springs of Epsom, Surrey in the 17th century and has been used for therapeutic purposes ever since.
+Epsom salt is a naturally occurring mineral compound called magnesium sulphate (MgSO₄), first discovered in the springs of Epsom, Surrey in the 17th century.
+Despite the name, it is chemically unrelated to table salt (sodium chloride).
+Physiotherapists recommend it because its two active components — magnesium and sulphate — both support musculoskeletal recovery.

 Sulphate supports the synthesis of proteins and amino acids, the production of collagen and keratin (important for healthy joints, skin, and connective tissue), and the body's natural detoxification processes.
 It also plays a role in the formation of joint proteins essential for maintaining cartilage structure.